 FRP materials can even allow for easier installation and lower costs in construction projects.
 While the composition of the material allows for undeniable strength and durability, it’s also lightweight enough to replace heavier materials, such as stainless steel and other metal materials.
 This means easier door and panel hanging, lower-cost framing options and less stress on the interior and exterior openings.

 What it all comes down to is that there is no doubt fiber reinforced polymer is a multi-faceted solution for architects, facility managers and more.
-If you’d like to learn more about our offerings featuring this unique component, check out our FRP/Aluminum door category or contact us for custom solutions.
+If you’d like to learn more about our offerings featuring this unique component, check out the doors we offer or contact us for custom solutions.